 A universal peace chant in Sanskrit that I enjoy is Om Shanti, Om Shanti, Om Shanti, Om.

-Over the years I've led many kirtans and in the CD, Integral Yoga Kirtan, led in Sanskrit by Sri Swami Satchidananda, I lead the Sanskrit responses.
-It can be ordered by going to this website: Integral Yoga Distribution and searching for INTEGRAL YOGA KIRTAN CD
+Since 1977 I've led many kirtans, and in the CD, Integral Yoga Kirtan, led in Sanskrit by Sri Swami Satchidananda, I lead the Sanskrit responses.
+The CD can be ordered by going to this website:

 In stillness following kirtan